Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 While the dessert can have an ice cream-like flavor, it is the texture and also the cooking process that sets them apart.
 Semifreddo is essentially a frozen mousse that is made with a meringue or zabaglione base.

+The difference between semifreddo and ice cream are ingredients and processing.
 Air is whipped into the semifreddo base and then set in the freezer.
-This varies from other frozen desserts, like gelato or ice cream, which are lightened using an ice cream machine that freezes and aerates the mix after it has been cooked.
+This varies from other frozen desserts, like gelato or like ice cream, which are lightened using an ice cream machine that freezes and aerates the mix after it has been cooked.

 Semifreddo is aerated and then frozen- the opposite of ice cream!